Future Stability of Tilted Two-Fluid Bianchi I Spacetimes: Introduction

 However, in the coupled Einstein-Euler system, this approach is not optimal because renormalising the first derivatives leads to unnecessary restrictions on the fluid sound speeds $K_{(\afrak)}$.
+This is because we now have to differentiate both the fluid and gravitational variables.
+In particular, upon differentiating in space, certain terms involving products of gravitational and fluid variables become \textit{quadratic} in the re-scaled first derivatives resulting in terms that are too singular to apply the Fuchsian theory from \cites{Oliynyk:CMP_2016,BOOS:2021,BeyerOliynyk:2024b}.
 To overcome this, we instead differentiate twice in space.
-The second derivatives, which appear linearly, are then renormalised.
-This leads to the system \eqref{eqn:EinsteinEuler_NoDeriv}–\eqref{eqn:EinsteinEuler_2ndDeriv}, which is better suited for establishing global existence over a larger range of sound speeds.
+The second derivatives, which appear \textit{linearly}, are then renormalised.
+This leads to the system \eqref{eqn:EinsteinEuler_NoDeriv}-\eqref{eqn:EinsteinEuler_2ndDeriv}, which is better suited for establishing global existence over a larger range of sound speeds.

-In Section \ref{sec:Coefficient_Assumptions}, we verify that the system \eqref{eqn:EinsteinEuler_NoDeriv}–\eqref{eqn:EinsteinEuler_2ndDeriv} possesses a favourable singular structure by demonstrating that it satisfies the conditions outlined in \cite{BOOS:2021}*{\S 3.4} for the range $\frac{1}{3} < K_{(1)} \leq K_{(2)} < \frac{5}{7}$.
+In Section \ref{sec:Coefficient_Assumptions}, we verify that the twice differentiated system \eqref{eqn:EinsteinEuler_NoDeriv}-\eqref{eqn:EinsteinEuler_2ndDeriv} possesses a favourable singular structure by demonstrating that it satisfies the conditions outlined in \cite{BOOS:2021}*{\S 3.4} for the range $\frac{1}{3} < K_{(1)} \leq K_{(2)} < \frac{5}{7}$.
 This verification is a crucial step, as it enables the application of the Fuchsian global existence theory developed in \cite{BOOS:2021}*{\S 3.4} to our system.
 As a result, we are able to establish the main stability result of this article stated in Theorem \ref{mainthm}, whose proof is given in Section \ref{sec:MainTheoremProof}.

+\begin{rem} It is important to emphasise that the original \textit{unsymmetrised} Einstein-Euler system \eqref{eqn:frame_form1}, \eqref{eqn:Hct_evo}, \eqref{eqn:alphat_constraintmodevo}, \eqref{eqn:Udot_constraintmodevo}, \eqref{eqn:A_PDE3}, \eqref{eqn:N_evo_2}, \eqref{eqn:Sigma_evo_2}, and \eqref{eqn:Euler2+1_1}-\eqref{eqn:Euler2+1_3} has good ODE structure for global existence.
+However, in order to apply the Fuchsian theorem, we need a symmetric hyperbolic form of the equations.
+In particular, symmetrising the Euler equations requires us to rescale certain fluid variables which, in turn, is directly responsible for the singular term $\frac{-\mu}{t}\Pi W$.
+As mentioned above, we ultimately differentiate the Euler equations in space to resolve this issue.
+Specifically, as discussed in Section \ref{sec:Differentiated_Euler_deriv}, we treat the zeroth order equations \eqref{eqn:Fuchsian_noderiv} as ODEs and `remove' the re-scaling which was necessary for symmetrisation.
+It is unclear whether there exist other symmetrisations of the equations that impose less restrictive conditions on the sound speeds and, in particular, whether there exists a symmetrisation that leads to a good Fuchsian formulation over the range $\frac{1}{3} < K_{(1)} \leq K_{(2)} < 1$.
+We are currently investigating this question. \end{rem}